adolfomarver/ipcaster/README.md

 ```
 ## How to create broadcast compatible MPEG TS files

-The easiest and chipest way to create TS files is by using FFmpeg.
-Here is an example for a tipical distribution bitrate of 4Mbps using two pass encoding.
+The easiest and cheapest way to create TS files is by using FFmpeg.
+Here is an example for a typical distribution bitrate of 4Mbps using two pass encoding.

 Just substitute "myvideo.mp4" for the name of the file you want to encode.